info340a-wi24/project-info-340-ab-group-4/README.md

 # Seattle Curtain Call

-This project was created by **Juliette Jones**, **Salley Fang**, **Jason Yu**,  and **Chaeri Hong** as their final project proposal for **INFO 340**, Winter 2024.
+This project was created by **Juliette Jones**, **Salley Fang**, **Jason Yu**,  and **Chaeri Hong** as their final project for **INFO 340**, Winter 2024.

-**Seattle Curtain Call** showcases a diverse and growing array of local plays, musicals, concerts, adn more, with a focus on smaller, independent events happening around the Seattle area!
-The website specifically highlights smaller events to encourage locals and tourists to support talented performers and organizations within their community!
+**Seattle Curtain Call** showcases a diverse and growing array of local plays, musicals, concerts, and more, with a focus on smaller, independent events happening around the Seattle area!
+The website specifically highlights smaller events to encourage locals and tourists to support talented performers and organizations within their community.

 ## Features